MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance/Set-TransportRule.md

 This parameter uses the syntax @{\<SensitiveInformationType1\>},@{\<SensitiveInformationType2\>},...@{\<SensitiveInformationTypeN\>}.
 For example, to look for content that contains at least two credit card numbers, and at least one ABA routing number, use the value @{Name="Credit Card Number"; minCount="2"},@{Name="ABA Routing Number"; minCount="1"}.

-For a list of sensitive information types available, see Sensitive information types in Exchange 2016.
+For a list of sensitive information types available, see Sensitive information types (https://technet.microsoft.com/library/jj150541.aspx).

 ```yaml
 Type: Hashtable[]